 Assign unique identifiers to requests: In our payment example, a server might require the client to provide an extra argument (for example, transaction_id) that would act as a unique identifier of the request.
 Such identifiers are often called idempotency keys.
 Then, a server would guarantee that requests having the same idempotency key would be idempotent, hence safe to retry on the client side.

 Design APIs with idempotency in mind: When implementing service APIs, follow some basic rules for achieving idempotency.
 First, read operations (for example, GetMetadata requests) should not perform extra modifications of the underlying data.
 Second, various update operations (for example, HTTP PUT and DELETE calls) should also produce same results without causing any unexpected effects.
+This article provides a good summary on the importance of building idepmpotent APIs: https://stripe.com/blog/idempotency

 Also be explicit about idempotency and all aspects of request handling in your API documentation.
 Your service clients should not be manually testing how the system would behave in various error cases: instead, you should provide clear description on how each endpoint works and what are expected inputs and outputs are, as well as which operations are idempotent and how such idempotency is achieved.
 We are going to cover this more in Chapter 10, Documentation.